Chevrolet Malibu: Powertrain

 The 2.4 L I4 and 3.6 L V6 engine have aluminum blocks and heads, dual overhead cams, four valves per cylinder, twin balance shafts, and variable valve timing.
 The 3.5 L V6 has aluminum heads, an iron block, overhead valves, and limited variable valve timing.
 The 3.5 L V6 was offered as an upgrade for special-order fleet vehicles in place of the Ecotec engine; it was only available on LS and 2009 LT models.
 Partway through the 2008 model year, the 2.4 L Ecotec was offered with a six-speed automatic transmission to improve performance and fuel economy.

 For 2009, the six-speed transmission mated to the 2.4 L 4-cylinder engine or the 217-horsepower 3.5 L V6 mated to the four-speed automatic were made available on the 1LT; the six-speed became standard on 2LT models the same year.
 The LS models were equipped with the four-speed transmission only.
 A manual transmission was not offered.
 Chevrolet dropped the Malibu Maxx station wagon model.
 The side marker lights were removed from the fenders.

-Partway through the 2010 model year, the GM badges were removed from the front doors.
+Midway through the 2010 model year, the GM badges were removed from the front doors.
 The trim-level badge was located from the right side of the trunk lid to the left, next to the "Malibu" badge.
 Four-cylinder models (except Hybrid) became available with E85 capability.

 OnStar was included on all Malibu models as standard equipment (excluding fleet vehicles, where this feature was optional).
-Six air bags were also standard on the seventh-generation Malibu; two dual-stage front bags, two side-impact curtain air bags protecting the heads of both front and rear passengers, and two side-impact thorax bags mounted in the front seats.
-Traction control, electronic tire pressure monitoring system, four-wheel disc brakes, antilock brakes, and daytime running lamps were standard safety features on all Malibus.
-GM's StabiliTrak brand electronic stability control was standard on all models including the very base LS model.
+Six airbags were also standard on the seventh-generation Malibu: two dual-stage front bags, two side-impact curtain air bags protecting the heads of both front and rear passengers, and two side-impact thorax bags mounted in the front seats.
+Traction control, electronic tire pressure monitoring system, four-wheel disc brakes, anti-lock brakes, and daytime running lamps were standard safety features on all Malibus.
+GM's StabiliTrak electronic stability control was standard on all models including the base LS model.

-For 2011, the base LS (1LS) Malibu gained more standard features, like Bluetooth technology with stereo audio playback capability, a remote USB and iPod/iPhone port, remote start, a security alarm, an upgraded OnStar system, power front driver's seat, chrome hubcap wheel covers, body-colored side mirrors with power adjustments and body-colored accents, a single faux wood dashboard accent, and a six-speed automatic transmission with overdrive and manual shift capabilities.
+For 2011, the base LS (1LS) Malibu gained more standard features, such as Bluetooth technology with stereo audio playback capability, a remote USB and iPod/iPhone port, remote start, a security alarm, an upgraded OnStar system, power front driver's seat, chrome hubcap wheel covers, body-colored side mirrors with power adjustments and body-colored accents, a single faux wood dashboard accent, and a six-speed automatic transmission with overdrive and manual shift capabilities.
 The LT (1LT) model lost its available eight-speaker Bose premium sound system.
-The LT (2LT) got a package that included a sunroof, power heated leather seats, and more convenience and comfort features.
+The LT (2LT) received a package that included a sunroof, power heated leather seats, and more convenience and comfort features.
 The four-speed automatic transmission was dropped from the Malibu powertrain lineup.
 This same model year also saw the deletion of the steering-wheel mounted paddle shifters on six-speed automatic models in favor of a selector-mounted rocker switch for manual operation.